GSA/digitalgov.gov/content/authors/julia-solorzano/_index.md

 email: "julia.solorzano@gsa.gov"

 # Bio — keep it under 50 words
-bio: "Julia Solórzano is the User Experience Branch Chief for Login.gov.
-She leads design and development teams, and coaches people to help them reach their full potential and create amazing things.
-She is passionate about the streamlining process, and is an advocate for open-source development and user-centered design.
+bio: "Julia Solórzano is the Branch Chief of User Experience for Login.gov, where she leads a team of designers and developers to create secure and user-friendly identity solutions for federal agencies and the public.
+She has over twenty years of experience in design leadership, people management, user experience, web development, and open source projects.
 She is based in Durham, NC."

 # Where can people learn more about your agency or program?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: ""